-- · Use modelling to aid decision making and identify opportunities for labour, logistics, cost, service and flexibility improvements as well as understand direct and indirect tax implications. - · Identify supply constraint remediation levers and validate them (e.g. enable alternate suppliers, secure overtime or expedited freight) and cost alternative supply chains. - Stand-up a 'situation room' where mitigations can be coordinated. - Communicate regularly with supply chain stakeholders and establish closed-loop communication protocols for sensitive issues. - Build a tiered factual base of supply, establishing what's available and constrained, and set the mechanism to regularly update the data. - Understand the impact that delays could have on supply/production lead-times, and consider your inventory position. - Review how border requirements differ for alternative shipment routes. - Insurance claims review and implement actions. - Use technology aided re-tendering to appoint new suppliers.
+- Use modelling to aid decision making and identify opportunities for labour, logistics, cost, service and flexibility improvements as well as understand direct and indirect tax implications. - Identify supply constraint remediation levers and validate them (e.g. enable alternate suppliers, secure overtime or expedited freight) and cost alternative supply chains. - Stand-up a 'situation room' where mitigations can be coordinated. - Communicate regularly with supply chain stakeholders and establish closed-loop communication protocols for sensitive issues. - Build a tiered factual base of supply, establishing what is available and constrained, and set the mechanism to regularly update the data. - Understand the impact that delays could have on supply/production lead-times, and consider your inventory position. - Review border (e.g. indirect tax) requirements for alternative supply chains and / or shipment routes. - Review insurance and force majeure claims, build fact base and implement actions. - Use technology aided tendering to appoint new supplier and distributors.